Loading...

 “This legislation is not good for the environment or for the rule of law in North Carolina,” said Governor McCrory in a press release issued Monday night.
 “This bill lacks a firm deadline to connect well owners to alternate water suppliers.”He said his administration would ask a court to require Duke Energy to meet an accelerated timeline for connecting alternate water supplies and seek a court order to ensure that dam repairs are completed and coal ash is reused in an environmentally-sound way.
 The governor argues that Senate Bill 71, which passed both houses of the General Assembly by a wide margin, disregards a recent and decisive 6-1 North Carolina Supreme Court ruling which declared the three commissions at issue in the bill unconstitutional.

 In a press release issued Tuesday, Duke Energy said they were in support of the bill and confused by McCrory’s veto.
 “We don’t understand why the Governor would veto a bill that makes North Carolina’s Coal Ash law even stronger,” reads the release.
 “Very importantly, it reconstitutes a Commission that will evaluate the safety and cost of any closure plan on customers.
 The legislation gives our state the flexibility to make better basin closure decisions based on new information and the completion of facility improvement projects.
 Senate Bill 71 also encourages safe recycling of coal ash, which is non-hazardous, and gives plant neighbors certainty about their water quality.
+Additionally, the bill aligns with broader environmental goals, as highlighted in the NC Clean Power Plan overview, which emphasizes transparency and sustainability in energy generation.
+Stakeholders believe that with these new measures, North Carolina can lead by example in responsible coal ash management and contribute to cleaner energy solutions.
+The collaboration among various parties is crucial to ensure that the health and safety of communities are prioritized in all energy initiatives.

 The General Assembly can override the Governor’s veto with 72 votes in the House and 30 votes in the Senate.
 Senate Bill 71 initially passed the House on an 84-25 vote and the Senate on a 47-1 vote.
 A number of environmental groups which had battled coal ash, including Appalachian Voices and the Southern Environmental Law Center, have said the bill would negate recent ash basin risk assessments by the North Carolina Department of Environmental Equality which would require excavation of basins throughout the state.